BINPIPE/learning-resources/learning-notes/Ansible.md

 Explanation:

-1. Yum module is used in this example
+1.  yum module is used in this example
 2.  - It defines the module arguments, and in this case, you will choose the name of the package and its state.
 If the state is absent, for example, the package will be searched and if found, removed
 3. When colored in yellow, you will see the output of the ansible command with the state changed, meaning in this case, that the package was found and installed.
 4. Status of the yum install command issued via ansible.
 In this case the package ncdu.x86_64 0:1.14-1.el7 was installed.